ajunravi123/Non-linear-VideoStreaming-AdyaCare/readme.md

 - Efficient streaming techniques to load GB sized videos within seconds.
 - Tracking watched videos list against the users
 - Last watched time-line also will be tracked
-- On sign-in, the last wated video will be played by default.
+- After sign-in, the last watched video will be played by default.
 - All the videos will streamed from the last watched location.

 ## Installation